VALAWAI/MOV/README.md

 ./startDevelopmentEnvironment.sh
 ```

-After that you have a bash shell where you can interact with
+After that, you have a bash shell where you can interact with
-the quarkus development environment.
+the Quarkus development environment.
 You can start the development
 server with the command:

 ```shell script
 startServer
 ```

-Alternative to run the test using the started quarkus client, you can use maven.
+Alternatively, to run the test using the started Quarkus client, you can use Maven.

  * __mvn test__  to run all the tests
  * __mvnd test__  to run all the tests on debugging mode.
  * __mvn -DuseDevDatabase=true test__  to run all the tests using the started database,
- 	intead an independent container.
+ 	instead of an independent container.

 Also, this starts the tools:

  * __RabbitMQ__  the server to manage the messages to interchange with the components.
- The management web interface can be open at **http://localhost:8081** with the credential
+ The management web interface can be opened at **http://localhost:8081** with the credential
  **mov**:**password**.
  * __MongoDB__  the database to store the data used by the MOV.
 The database is named as **movDB** and the user credentials **mov:password**.
- The management web interface can be open at **http://localhost:8081** with the credential
+ The management web interface can be opened at **http://localhost:8081** with the credential
  **mov**:**password**.
- * __Mongo express__  the web interface to interact with the mongoDB.
+ * __Mongo express__  the web interface to interact with the MongoDB.
 The web interface
-  can be open at **http://localhost:8082**.
+  can be opened at **http://localhost:8082**.

 # Deploy